afrahman23/flutter_qrcode/README.md

 - `flutter run`

 ### 3. Upgrade the latest pubspec.yaml dependency;
-- in the `gradle-wrapper.properties` file, the gradle version, must upgrade to version `gradle-8.10`, according to the installed java version `openjdk 23.0.2 2025-01-21`.
+- in the `gradle-wrapper.properties` file, the Gradle version, must upgrade to version `gradle-8.10`, according to the installed java version `openjdk 23.0.2 2025-01-21`.
   `distributionUrl=https\://services.gradle.org/distributions/gradle-8.10-all.zip`
 - this issue is frustrating. about `namespace` between `AndroidManifest.xml` and `build.gradle` in the `qr_code_scanner` package.;
                 `What went wrong: